Marcumc165/Case-Studies/Cyclistic.md

 ```

 **Data Cleaning**
-Before we can clean the data I will make a duplicate table named "cleaned_2024_tripdata" so in case I make any irreversable errors, I have a data set that I can return
+Before we can clean the data I will make a duplicate table named "cleaned_2024_tripdata" so in case I make any irreversible errors, I have a data set that I can return
 to.
 Now we must ensure that the data is clean, concistant, and does not contain any errors.
 First I will check the metadata to see if there are any
 inconsistencies.